openhoat/yahs/README.md

       </html>
 ```

+- Each slide is implemented with a '<article/>' tag.
 - To browse your page simply open it in a browser (you must disable security of your browser to allow javascript like less to make local requests).
 - Example of security disabling for Chrome :